Anderson earns 24-save shutout as Sens blank Wings 2-0

 MacArthur played just under 10 minutes.

+The Senators fell 5-4 in a shootout Monday in Detroit in a game they came out flat and were outshot 16-8 in the first before outshooting the Red Wings 45-33 overall.

+''We had that feeling that we probably should have won that game and we brought that mindset in tonight and I think we pretty much controlled it,'' Karlsson said.

-Despite being outshot 11-6 in the first period, Ottawa escaped the opening period with a 1-0 lead at 12:59 thanks to its captain.
+Despite being outshot 11-6 in the first period Tuesday, Ottawa escaped the opening period with a 1-0 lead thanks to its captain.

-Karlsson carried the puck in from the blue line and just before he reached the goal line at the outer edge of the faceoff circle, he took a shot that found the tiniest of openings between Howard's shoulder and the crossbar.
+Karlsson carried the puck in from the blue line and just before he reached the goal line at the outer edge of the faceoff circle, he took a shot that found the tiniest of openings between Howard's shoulder and the crossbar at 12:59.

 It was a different story on the shot clock in the second, but the part that matters most was the same.